 Saying the same thing as everyone else won’t cut it.
 Saying the same thing in a different way won’t work either.

 If your website content doesn’t convey your unique value proposition, you’re destined to be invisible in sea of white vans.
-The only way to be different will be to lower your prices, and unless you’re Walmart or Amazon, that’s a one-way ticket out of business.
+The only way to be different will be to lower your prices.
+Unless you’re Walmart or Amazon, that’s a one-way ticket out of business.

 For many companies, there’s something fairly obvious about their product, customer service, process, experience or location that’s uniquely valuable.
 This point of “uniqueness” can serve as the cornerstone of their website content.